tarikalim/Blog-App/readme.md

 ```bash
 pip install -r requirements.txt
 ```

 * Create a .env file in the root directory of the project and add the environment variables given in the .env.example file.

 * To instructor run and test the project, necessary environment variables are provided in the submission.
 Please use them.

 * Ensure that your code editor or IDE is set to use the Python interpreter from the virtual environment.
 This setting is usually found in the preferences or settings menu under "Python Interpreter" or similar.
 Choose the interpreter located inside your virtual environment directory.

 ## Usage

-After you set the environment variables, you can run the project with the following command:
+After you set the environment variables and install the requirements, you can run the project with the following
+command:

 ```bash
 python3 app.py
 ```

-* You can access the Swagger UI documentation at http://localhost:5000/ and test the API endpoints.
+Application will run your local server.
+You can access the application with the following URLs:

+* Swagger UI is available at http://localhost:5000/api/docs

-* You can access the blog application at http://localhost:5000/static/index.html and test the frontend.
+* Blog application is available at http://localhost:5000/

+## Additional Notes

+* To make testing process easier, example database is provided in the repository.
+You can use it to test the project.

+* Provided server is not suitable for production.
+It is only for testing purposes provided by Flask.